cecat/UtilityWatchMQTT/src/README.md

 **topics.h** - If you have lots of topics this keeps them from cluttering your code.

+**ThingSpeakReport.h** - This is code you can use if you prefer to send your data to ThingSpeak.com (An alternative if you just want to monitor things and don't run HASS).

 ## Change log

 *12-October-2020:* Monitor home utilities (sump pump, hvac, water heater...) using a Particle Photon.